 - 2BSD is an action model for self-determination with the goal of identifying what individuals can do to increase their self-determination.
 It focuses on factors affecting self-determination that are within a person’s control.
-Check out the interactive graphic!
-The authors recently offered a free preview download of their new self-determination curriculum for grades K-5 (PDF, 436 pages, 2016).
+Check out the interactive graphic and the resources!

-- Individual learning plans (ILPs) help students translate what they learn in school into real-world job skills that can motivate them to reach college, job and career goals.
+- Individual learning plans (ILPs) help students translate what they learn in school into real-world job skills.
 The federal Office of Disability Employment Policy (ODEP) has a toolkit called “Kick Start Your ILP” that includes checklists for each year of high school.

 - This is an oldie but goodie: Secondary Transition Toolkit (PDF, 102 pages, 2008) developed by the Pennsylvania Youth Leadership Network.
 It was developed BY youth FOR youth, and is organized in three phases: Accept Yourself, Declare Yourself, and Empower Yourself.
 There’s things to read and lots of pages to complete.

-- A wealth of evidence-based and evidence-informed assessment and curriculum materials to support students with developing self-determination skills: Zarrow Center for Learning Enrichment, at the University of Oklahoma.
+- A wealth of assessment and curriculum materials to support students with developing self-determination skills: Zarrow Center for Learning Enrichment, at the University of Oklahoma.

-- A series of publications covering different aspects of self-determination: self-advocacy, employment, health, community services, aging, family roles, and college, from the National Gateway to Self-Determination.
+- A Research to Practice series on different aspects of self-determination: self-advocacy, employment, health, community services, aging, family roles, and college, from the National Gateway to Self-Determination.
 Each issue includes definitions, a brief review of the literature, promising practices, and applied examples.
+(PDFs, 25-35 pages, 2012-13)

 - Youth M.O.V.E.
 New Hampshire is a chapter of Youth M.O.V.E. national, a youth-led organization devoted to improving services and systems by uniting the voices of individuals who have experience in various systems including mental health, juvenile justice, education, and child welfare.

 - YEAH NH The YEAH (Youth for Education, Advocacy and Healthcare) Advisory Council is made up of teens and young adults with special health care needs.